-Our Auschwitz Tour has been reviewed by many travellers from around the globe.
+Our regular tour has been reviewed by many travellers from around the globe.
 You can read all the reviews on KrakowShutttle.com Trip Advisor profile.
 We’re also proud to announce that since 2014 until now we were awarded by users and we received the TripAdvisor Certificate of Excellence!

 It is a long day so You can also order a lunch box which will be served on the way back.
 Just let us know whether you have any special requests (vegetarian, vegan, gluten free or lactose free)!
 Our lunches are freshly prepared with the best Polish ingredients and your driver will make sure it will be delivered to you.

-If you are wondering how to plan an Auschwitz day trip from Krakow during your stay, you can find some practical tips here:
+If you are wondering how to plan a day trip from Krakow during your stay, you can find some practical tips here:

 Our prices may change every day depending on many factors, including availability or date, and you can always check them on our website by choosing a specific date or ask one of our staff members to do it.
 We try to make special deals for our trips as often as possible so you can always find the best price for you!

-Apart from our regular Auschwitz Guided Tour and Auschwitz & Salt Mine Tour mentioned earlier, we offer many more special packages that will adhere to anyone’s special needs: whether they concern the price, places you want to visit or the comfort of your service.
+Apart from our regular excursions mentioned earlier, we offer many more special packages that will adhere to anyone’s special needs: whether they concern the price, places you want to visit or the comfort of your service.

-If you value privacy and don’t want to depend on the rest of your group during your trip, you can always book our Private Auschwitz Tour.
+If you value privacy and don’t want to depend on the rest of your group during your exploration, you can always book Private version.
 We offer two options: a trip with shared or private guide.
 In case of shared guide, we offer a private transportation both on your way to Auschwitz and back – there will be no one else bothering you and your group in the car.
 After arriving, you will join the rest of the group and carry the tour with them and the English speaking guide.
-The latter means that both your transfer and the tour itself will be for you only – if you value the highest quality of your services, it is the right choice for you.
-In case of private tours, please contact KrakowShuttle staff directly – these trips need to be prepared in advance as we need to find the guide for the time slot that’s the best for you.
+The latter means that both your transfer and the sightseeing itself will be for you only – if you value the highest quality of experience, it is the right choice for you.
+In case of private options, please contact KrakowShuttle staff directly – these trips need to be prepared in advance as we need to find the guide for the time slot that’s the best for you.

 For the ones that care about their independence during the trip and don’t have time to visit both parts of the camp, we prepared Auschwitz II – Birkenau Concentration Camp Tour.
-This is a self-guided tour, during which you will visit just Birkenau, without Auschwitz I. It is also a cheaper option than our regular tour, so if you’re looking for the most economic option, this is something right up your alley.
+This is a self-guided visit, during which you will see just Death Camp.
+It is also a cheaper option than our regular tour, so if you’re looking for the most economic option, this is something right up your alley.

-In case you don’t want to end your trip on Auschwitz only, but for some reason you don’t want to go to Salt Mine, we can also offer our Auschwitz-Birkenau Premium Tour or Auschwitz & Schindler’s Factory Tour.
-Both trips look exactly the same during your visit in the museum, but after it we will drive you either to Kosciuszko Mound (Premium Tour) from which you can see the most beautiful panoramic view of the city or Schindler’s Factory Museum, where you can see the exhibition about Nazi occupation in Krakow during World War II.
+If you you want to discover something more we have prepared Auschwitz-Birkenau Premium Tour.
+Trip looks exactly the same during your visit in the museum, but after it we will drive you either to Kosciuszko Mound (Premium Tour) from which you can see the most beautiful panoramic view of the city .

 Auschwitz-Birkenau is the most well-known Nazi concentration camp, somehow a “point zero” for the history of other camps.
 Operating in 1940-1945, it ended up being the place of a massive extermination, not known to human history before.
 1 million Jewish people were exterminated there, which also makes it the main place where Holocaust took place.